When your business or blog starts to grow, you might find that you just don’t have enough time in the day.

 Ashley: So you need to break every skill down and every program down that you’re going to be touching in the task that you’re going to do so that you know you get the right people.

 Diana: Exactly yes, include everything that you need to be done.
 So that you for yourself can figure out what you need.
 And then you can go and post that in the job post and you can look for someone to hire who possesses every single skill that you need.
-Or you can go ahead and find someone who has not done many of the things or not done anything maybe he or she is just starting for instance and then from A-Z. Which way you will go very much depends on whether you have a process you like to be followed or you are fine with that person doing the work as they like as long as the end result is what you want.
-So if you have a process , for instance you like your blog post to be saved in word first then you review them.
-Once you review them and approve that everything is good them that person can go ahead and find the pictures that go with your requirement.
-Once they find the pictures you approve them again and the only then you start the way maybe it’s better to train them to stuff like but if all you care about is okay the blog post when it is uploaded to word press the proper images with proper credits so that I can for like two minutes and then hit the publish button then it does matter.
+Or you can go ahead and find someone who has not done many of the things or not done anything maybe he or she is just starting for instance and then from A-Z. Which way you will go depends on whether you have a process you like to be followed or you are fine with that person doing the work as they like as long as the result is what you want.
+So if you have a process, for instance, you like your blog post to be saved in Word first then you review them.
+Once you review them and approve that everything is good then that person can go ahead and find the pictures that go with your requirement.
+Once they find the pictures you approve them again and only then you start the way maybe it’s better to train them to stuff like but if all you care about is okay the blog post when it is uploaded to WordPress the proper images with proper credits so that I can for like two minutes and then hit the publish button then it does matter.
 They need to be able to do this on their own.

-Ashley: If you were to look for someone who, that must also be quite difficult , from a guy in Australia’s podcast I listen to that he prefers to train these people and it’s also more likely they will stay on for longer because they have gained a skill from him, then they have gained a skill and they get bored and they leave or whatever.
-But I mean how would you go about someone to know they have the potential to learn this from a distance , that’s quite difficult.
+Ashley: If you were to look for someone who, that must also be quite difficult, from a guy in Australia’s podcast I listen to that he prefers to train these people and it’s also more likely they will stay on for longer because they have gained a skill from him, then they have gained a skill and they get bored and they leave or whatever.
+But I mean how would you go about someone knowing they have the potential to learn this from a distance , that’s quite difficult.

 Diana: Yes.
 It can challenging especially in the beginning because you are not used to working this way it’s easier not to get fooled but to believe someone is something which she isn’t but even in the beginning there are certain precautions you can take.
 So for starters if you are just starting and you do not have experience working with freelancers you can always turn to websites like oDesk and Elance where those are basically big freelance job boards and there are a lot of clients who need various services and there are even more freelancers with certain skills who are bidding on job posts published by clients.
 So it’s a bidding site, I believe that you are familiar with those.
 Should I summarize for the audience listening to this.
 These are where a client publishes a blog post the way that we just discussed and you publish what you need, who you need and why you need, and when you need them, into the details how it is better to publish a job post , to attract suitable candidates.
 The ideas behind oDesk and Elance, there are many more but I have used this so that’s why we have talked about them.
 Clients publish their job posts and there are freelancers who send them cover letters, basically apply to that job.
 Then the client has the freedom to choose one or more of the freelancers and after let’s call it an interview , after a few messages or even a Skype call, they can talk to various freelancers and decide they will hire you or I will hire two of the applicants, that’s the process, but if you don’t have experience working with freelancers, the y are carefully crafting the freelance post.
 First step when you protect yourself from spammers or bad freelancers it’s sad but there is a lot of spam on those websites and you can fall victim and waste an awful lot of time.
 Filtering through crappy freelancers.
 So the first thing you should do is choose the title of your blog post because that will save you and the quality freelancers some time.
 For instance in your case let’s continue your example with the person who you need to transcribe your blog posts and sort images and the blog post into WordPress.
 Ok so let’s say you look for that person on ODesk or Elance.
 If you title your job post transcriber needed, you will get applications from transcribers.
 If you title your job post, for instance, help needed with WordPress blog, this is totally vague.
 I mean are you looking for a WordPress programmer or are you looking for someone to write a blog post on a regular basis.
 I mean what are you looking for?
 Help with WordPress blog needed is awfully vague.
 So be sure when you post your blog post to make the title as clear as possible so that because if the person who you are looking for and you want to work with them, that is probably not applied to a job with a vague title, simply because they found their time too much and they will not waste their time into asking additional questions only to figure out whether your project is or isn’t good for them.